-Exclusion Definition Level of involvement Controversial weapons Companies involved in the manufacture of, or that provide dedicated and/or essential components or services for: · Anti-personnel mines · Chemical and biological weapons · Cluster weapons · Depleted uranium · Nuclear weapons Companies that derive any revenue from the relevant activities and companies with a significant (greater than 10%) ownership in an involved company.
+Exclusion Definition Level of involvement Controversial weapons Companies involved in the manufacture of, or that provide dedicated and/or essential components or services for: Anti-personnel mines Chemical and biological weapons Cluster weapons Depleted uranium Nuclear weapons Companies that derive any revenue from the relevant activities and companies with a significant (greater than 10%) ownership in an involved company.
 Civilian firearms The manufacture, sale, retail and/or distribution to civilian customers of assault weapons or small arms, and the manufacture and sale of small arms key components (such as gun sights, triggers, bullet casings and other components of small arms or small calibre ammunition) to civilian customers.
 Companies that derive any revenue from the relevant activities.
 4 Tobacco Companies that manufacture tobacco products, or that supply tobacco-related products or services, and companies that distribute their own label tobacco products.
 Tobacco products include cigarettes, cigars, tobacco for pipes and snuff, smokeless tobacco products and e-liquid, complete e-cigarettes.
 Tobacco-related products or services includes products that facilitate the consumption of tobacco such as pipes, e-cigarette devices, vaping devices, and rolling papers, specialised materials including packaging, specialised equipment necessary for the production of tobacco products, and raw materials that are produced primarily for use in tobacco products.
 Tobacco retailers are not excluded.
 Companies that derive any revenue from the relevant activities.
 4 Whale meat Whale meat processing.
 Companies that derive any revenue from the relevant activities.
-4 Fossil fuel producers Companies with their primary business activity in: Coal Oil & gas exploration and production Oil & gas equipment Oil & gas drilling Integrated oil & gas Primary business activity, as identified by our third party ESG research provider.
-And/or companies involved in oil and gas production, artic oil and gas exploration, and thermal coal, oil sands and shale energy extraction.
-Companies that derive at least 10% revenue from the relevant activity.4 For the purposes of these definitions, metallurgical coal is not included in the term 'coal'.
-Companies that have a primary business activity in oil and gas storage and transportation, are not excluded, unless to described above.
-4. Where a company has a majority stake in another company, relevant revenues of the subsidiary are attributed to the parent.
+4 Fossil fuel producers Companies with their primary business activity in: Coal & consumable fuels Oil & gas exploration and production Oil & gas equipment & services Oil & gas drilling Integrated oil & gas Primary business activity, as identified by our third party ESG research provider using the Global Industry Classification Standard (GICS) maintained by MSCI and S&P. Companies involved in the exploration and extraction of thermal coal, or oil and gas.
+Exploration and extraction of oil and gas includes the sub-categories of Arctic Oil & Gas Exploration, Oil Sands Extraction, and Shale Energy Extraction.
+For the purposes of these definitions, metallurgical coal is not included in the term 'coal'.
+Companies that derive at least 10% combined revenue from all of their exploration and extraction activities.
+4 Companies that have a primary business activity in oil and gas r gas storage and transportation, are not excluded, unless they al from exploration and extraction of thermal coal, or oil and gas a lso derive at least 10% revenue 4.
+Where a company has a majority stake in another company, relevant revenues of the subsidiary are attributed to the parent.